 In this podcast, Massimiliano Gentile, Informatics Director, PhD, and Samuel Myllykangas, Executive Director of Strategy, PhD, are discussing artificial intelligence in genetic testing of inherited disorders.

 - Why AI is instrumental in advancing the interpretation of genetic testing data

 - How AI is applied for genetic testing of inherited disorders

 - What AI solutions Blueprint Genetics is offering for patients today and in the future to maximise the clinical impact and actionability from genetic testing of inherited disorders.

-Massimiliano has been at Blueprint Genetics from the onset, holding the position as Informatics Director and being responsible for the IT and bioinformatic activities of the company.
+Massimiliano Gentile, PhD is bioinformatics director at Blueprint Genetics.
 He has vast experience in bioinformatics, especially in analysis of biological data from high throughput laboratory technologies, as well as in development of software and analysis pipelines.
-Upon completion of his PhD studies in cancer genetics at the University of Linköping, Sweden, he pursued post-doctoral studies in functional genomics at the University of Helsinki, Finland.
-He then joined the Bioinformatics Unit at the medical research institute Biomedicum Helsinki, analysing and developing methods for data analysis of data from microarray and next generation sequencing technologies.
-Before going Blueprint Genetics in March of 2012, Massimiliano spent 3 years developing software for analysis of data from high throughput applications at the Centre for Scientific Computing in Finland.
+Upon completion of his PhD studies in cancer genetics at the University of Linköping, Sweden, he pursued postdoctoral studies in functional genomics at the University of Helsinki, Finland.
+He then joined the Bioinformatics Unit at the medical research institute Biomedicum Helsinki, analyzing and developing methods for data analysis of data from microarray and next generation sequencing technologies.